 Snacks- Samose, Pakodi, Aloo Chaat, Dahi Papdi, Dahi Vada, Veg Cutlet, and Hara Bhara Kebab.

 Meals- Dum Aloo, Navratan Korma, Stuffed Musroom, Stuffed Paratha, Veg Pulao, and Dal Tadka.

 Primarily, followers of Hindu, Jain, and Sikhs celebrate Diwali.
 However, in the entire country, people observe a public holiday on the occasion of Diwali.
 Therefore, this festival has religious respect from the people across the globe.

-Moreover, on the night of Diwali, when the sky is dark, people light candles, clay lamp, lanterns and place everywhere in their home to attract goodness and seek blessings of Gods.
+Moreover, on the night of Diwali, when the sky is dark, people light candles, clay lamps, lanterns and places everywhere in their home to attract goodness and seek blessings of Gods.
 However, in some areas, people float Diyas in the lakes because of their belief of offering light to Gods and ward off the evils.

 In the point of fact, Diwali has a prominent place among all the Hindu festivals because it indicates the victory of light over the darkness and victory of good over evil.
 Also, it takes the cropping season along with the lighting celebration.

 The auspicious time of Diwali Puja comes after sunset.
-Also, on this day, several sections of people like businessmen and shopkeepers worship pen, ink, computer, tables, and other respective utilities.
+Also, on this day, several sections of people like businessmen and shopkeepers worship pen, ink, computer, tabels, and other respective utilities.

-This year the festival of Diwali falls on 27th October.
+The festival of Diwali 2019 falls on 27th October.
 Also, dates for Diwali Next Five Years-

 These were some information to light up the thoughts of Deepawali.
 Also, you may like to read about the festival of Dussehra.